numba/numba/docs/source/developer/llvm_timings.rst

 Getting LLVM Pass Timings
 -------------------------

-The dispatcher stores LLVM pass timings in the metadata under the ``llvm_pass_timings`` key.
-The timings info contains details on how much time has spent for each pass.
+The dispatcher stores LLVM pass timings in the dispatcher object metadata under the ``llvm_pass_timings`` key.
+The timings information contains details on how much time has been spent in each pass.
 The pass timings are also grouped by their purpose.
 For example, there will be pass timings for function-level pre-optimizations, module-level optimizations, and object code generation.